 With this in mind, the coastal regions of Queensland are now much more attractive as they offer an affordable work from home lifestyle that isn’t readily available anywhere else.

 Unique coastal lifestyle

-Statistics from the most recent Queensland Market Monitor show that the Queensland’s coastal regions strengthened post-pandemic.
+Statistics from the most recent Queensland Market Monitor show Queensland’s coastal regions strengthened post-pandemic.
 For example, the Sunshine Coast and Noosa housing markets have had a median sale price increase of 1.8 per cent and 3.6 per cent respectively for the September quarter.